breethomas/Up-Git-Creek/README.md

 (# commit to staging)

 git push origin gt-my-new-feature
-(# push your BRANCH that is saved locally to the big gh in the sky)
+(# push your BRANCH that is saved locally to the big :octocat: in the sky)
 ```
-Now visit the gh :octocat: and do any number/combination of these things:
+Now visit the big :octocat: and do any number/combination of these things:
 - Create a pull request (PR).
 - Chat with some of your team on the code in that PR.
 - If the branch is passing and okay to merge with master, do it.